ummahusla/Codecademy-Exercise-Answers/README.md

 # Codecademy

-Codecademy is an online interactive platform that offers free coding classes in seven different programming languages including Python, PHP, jQuery, JavaScript, and Ruby, as well as markup languages HTML and CSS.
+Codecademy is an online interactive platform that offers free coding classes in seven different programming languages including Python, **PHP**, jQuery, JavaScript, and Ruby, as well as markup languages HTML and CSS.
 As of January 2014, the site had over 24 million users who had completed over 100 million exercises.
 The site has received positive reviews from many blogs and websites, including the New York Times and TechCrunch.

+## Structure

+ToDo: Add repo structure

 ## Language Skills